jaykudva/Buz/README.md

-# buz1.0
+# Buz 1.0
-this was a project by jay kudva, rishi parikh, clifford xu, and nikhil prabhu. we received technical assistance from Richard Huang. have a nice day thank you for taking time to open this file
-:)
-santosh is amazing
+Project at Los Altos Hacks 2 by Jay Kudva, Rishi Parikh, Clifford Xu, and Nikhil Prabhu.
+We received technical assistance from Richard Huang.